dn3305/5C-NETWORK-Computer-Vision/README.md

-Overview
+Overview:
-This project focuses on brain MRI image segmentation using two deep learning models: Attention U-Net and U-Net++.
-Both models were trained and evaluated on a brain MRI dataset using PyTorch, aiming to achieve high accuracy in segmenting regions of interest (tumor areas).
+This project focuses on brain MRI image segmentation using two models: Attention U-Net and U-Net++.
+Both were trained and evaluated using PyTorch to segment tumor areas in brain MRIs.

-Dependencies
-To run the project, you need:
+Dependencies:
 Python 3.7
 PyTorch
 Albumentations (for data augmentation)
 OpenCV (for image processing)
 Matplotlib (for visualization)
 Data Preparation
-The dataset consists of MRI images and their corresponding masks.
-We split the data into training, validation, and test sets, applying data augmentation techniques such as flipping, rotation, and scaling using Albumentations. https://www.kaggle.com/datasets/mateuszbuda/lgg-mri-segmentation/data can be found here
+The dataset (MRI images and masks) can be found here.
+The data is split into training, validation, and test sets, with augmentations applied.

-Models
-Attention U-Net
+Models:
-Attention U-Net improves segmentation performance by applying attention mechanisms to focus on relevant image features during upsampling.
+Attention U-Net: Incorporates attention mechanisms for improved segmentation by focusing on relevant features.

-U-Net++
-U-Net++ enhances U-Net by using nested dense skip connections, making it more capable of capturing fine-grained details.
+U-Net++: Extends U-Net with nested skip connections to capture more fine-grained details.
 Loss Function
-We used Dice Loss, designed for segmentation tasks to minimize the difference between predicted masks and ground truth masks.
+We used Dice Loss to measure the similarity between the predicted and true masks.

-Training
+Training:
-Both models were trained for multiple epochs with optimizers like Adam and Adamax.
-Training progress is tracked using Dice Coefficient as a metric.
+The models were trained for multiple epochs using optimizers such as Adam and Adamax.
+The Dice Coefficient was used to track progress.

-Visualization
+Visualization:
-Predictions were visualized using test data, comparing ground truth masks with predicted masks from both models.
+Both models' predictions were visualized and compared against the ground truth masks from the test dataset.

-Saving Models
+Saving Models:
-Both models can be saved and loaded using:
+You can save and load models using:

+python:
 torch.save(model.state_dict(), 'model.pth')

-Results

 How to Run
 Clone the repository.
-Install the dependencies using pip install -r requirements.txt.
+Install dependencies using pip install -r requirements.txt.
-Download the dataset and update the paths in the notebook.
+Download and update the dataset paths in the notebook.
 Run the training script to train the models.
-Use the saved weights to load the models for inference.
+Use the saved weights for inference.